SteveBarnett/Remixing/_thinking/zen/dont-be-a-jerk.md

 ### 17. PSYCHEDELIC DŌGEN Uji Being-Time

 - This is one of my favorite pieces of Dōgen’s writing because it’s so psychedelic.
 - Just stick with what’s really happening.
 Don’t mistakenly say that it’s nonexistence or existence.
-Don’t
 - just see how relentlessly time passes, without seeing that it never arrives.
 - People see time as leaving and coming, but nobody ever sees how it stays in one place. watch and see how the flow of time continues without there ever being anything external to it.
 Spring passes through itself moment by moment.
 The truth of the here and now is realized as spring.
 It’s not like there’s something called spring and then nature goes and embodies it.
 - Mountains and oceans are time.
 Without time there’d be no mountains or oceans.
 - What Dōgen is really trying to say is that time and existence are inseparable.
 Heidegger said it too, in his book Being and Time.
 We tend to think that they’re not the same thing, though.
 Because of this mistaken understanding we suffer over a lot of things that aren’t really worth suffering over.
 - In some cases this kind of feeling can spur you on to improving a genuinely bad situation.
 But a little of that goes a long way.
 Most of us overdo it to such an extent that we feel horribly depressed and drained by our own relentless attacks on ourselves and our situation.
 We are not entities who experience time.
 We are time itself.
 All Dōgen is doing in this essay is trying to get us to notice that.
 - Dōgen’s view takes the Middle Way.
 Yes, our measuring devices tell us every hour is the same.
 But our subjective sense of time is just as real.
-- when we say there’s no self, we only mean that there is no fixed and limited entity that remains
-- unchanging while life and time go on around it.
+- when we say there’s no self, we only mean that there is no fixed and limited entity that remains unchanging while life and time go on around it.
 - what we mistakenly call “self” still exists.
 We just have completely wrong ideas about what it is and make huge mistakes by acting on those wrong ideas.
 - the past doesn’t leak away.
 It exists right there with us in tangible form.
 - David Brazier says, “Dōgen likes to use the term ‘half’ in order to indicate what it is like for actual human beings rather than idealized ones.
 We do not necessarily do the best possible job every time.”